-These standards apply to a student’s eligibility for federal and/or state financial aid, as well as certain Drury scholarships.
+These standards apply only to a student’s eligibility for federal and/or state financial aid.
 Refer to the academic policies of Drury University for requirements that apply to all students regardless of whether they are receiving financial aid.

-- Students in any academic or degree program are no longer eligible for financial aid once they have attempted more than 150% of the credits required for the major in which they are currently enrolled.
+The maximum timeframe for undergraduate students is 150% of their program length.
+Students are no longer eligible for financial aid once they have attempted more than 150% of the credits required for the degree in which they are currently enrolled.
 For example, if a bachelor’s degree requires 124 credit hours, the limit for maximum attempted hours eligible for financial aid would be 186.
-Students who reach the maximum attempted hours eligible for financial aid at any point in the year, regardless of SAP evaluation, are subject to financial aid suspension.
+Students who reach the maximum attempted hours eligible for financial aid at any point in the year are subject to financial aid suspension.

 Withdrawals, Repeats and Incomplete Grades

-- Courses dropped after the drop/add period will count towards attempted hours.
+- Courses from which a student withdraws after the drop/add period will count towards attempted hours.

 - Repeat courses for which the student has previously earned credit will not count towards hours completed.
 However, they will count towards hours attempted even if credit was not previously earned.
 The highest grade will be the grade that counts towards the GPA calculation.

 - Credit hours for courses for which an incomplete or deferred grade is granted will not count as hours completed but will count towards hours attempted.

 Transfer courses accepted by Drury University are included when calculating SAP as hours attempted and hours earned.

 Academic Forgiveness will not be applicable when reviewing academic progress for financial aid eligibility.